Tamil language: Etymology

+David Shulman cites Cuntaramurti's Tevaram, in which he writes to Shiva, "Do you know proper Tamil?" and ascribes it the meaning "Do you know how to behave properly as a male lover should?
+Can you understand the hints and implicit meaning that a proficient lover ought to be able to decipher?"
+He also states that at some point in history, Tamil meant something like "knowing how to love", in a poetic sense, and that to "know Tamil" could also mean "to be a civilized being".

 Classification

 Tamil belongs to the southern branch of the Dravidian languages, a family of around 26 languages native to the Indian subcontinent.
 It is also classified as being part of a Tamil language family that, alongside Tamil proper, includes the languages of about 35 ethno-linguistic groups such as the Irula and Yerukula languages (see SIL Ethnologue).

-The closest major relative of Tamil is Malayalam; the two began diverging around the 9th century AD.
-Although many of the differences between Tamil and Malayalam demonstrate a pre-historic split of the western dialect, the process of separation into a distinct language, Malayalam, was not completed until sometime in the 13th or 14th century.
+The closest major relative of Tamil is Malayalam; the two began diverging around the 9th century CE.
+Although many of the differences between Tamil and Malayalam demonstrate a pre-historic divergence of the western dialect, the process of separation into a distinct language, Malayalam, was not completed until sometime in the 13th or 14th century.

+Additionally Kannada is also relatively close to the Tamil language and shares the format of the formal ancient Tamil language.
+While there are some variations from the Tamil language, Kannada still preserves a lot from its roots.
+As part of the southern family of Indian languages and situated relatively close to the northern parts of India, Kannada also shares some Sanskrit words, similar to Malayalam.
+Many of the formerly used words in Tamil have been preserved with little change in Kannada.
+This shows a relative parallel to Tamil, even as Tamil has undergone some changes in modern ways of speaking.